iagoleal/iagoleal.github.io/content/posts/shower-thoughts-averages.md

 ### Where are all the probabilities?

 Possibly you noticed that until now, we never used the probabilities.
-The random variables represent values attached to some non-determinism outcome but we haven't used any notion of which outcomes are more probable nor how they relate to each other.
+The random variables represent values attached to some non-deterministic outcome however we haven't used any notion of which outcomes are more probable nor how they relate to each other.

 Another thing you may have noticed is that the previous section